Thomas Aldridge: Theatre

 In the West End, Aldridge created the role of Barry in the original West End cast of Made in Dagenham at the Adelphi Theatre directed by Rupert Goold and starring Gemma Arterton.
 Written by Richard Bean, with music written by James Bond and Independence Day composer David Arnold and lyrics by Richard Thomas.
 In 2016 Aldridge joined the cast of the record breaking musical Les Misérables at the Queens Theatre playing the role of Grantaire.
 He was also part of the original London cast of the Cole Porter musical High Society, which starred Jerry Hall, at the Shaftesbury Theatre, after appearing in the UK tour.
 Also in the West End, he appeared alongside Sheridan Smith and Michael Medwin in the 2006 season at the Open Air Theatre, Regent's Park playing Francis Flute in A Midsummer Night's Dream, Curtis in The Taming of the Shrew and Pup in Babe.
 Aldridge played the Munchkin Mayor in the RSC production of The Wizard of Oz and also for the Royal Shakespeare Company, created the role of Bruce Bogtrotter in the development workshops of Matilda with music written by Australian comedian Tim Minchin.

 On tour, Aldridge played Billy Kostecki in the first ever national tour of the musical Dirty Dancing.
 He also played Roger Parslow in the National Tour of the Philip Pullman trilogy His Dark Materials, Dickon in the West Yorkshire Playhouse production of The Secret Garden as well as the role of Tootles in the original cast of George Stiles and Anthony Drewe's musical adaptation of J.M Barrie's Peter Pan at the Birmingham Repertory Theatre and the West Yorkshire Playhouse, for which he features on the original cast recording album.
 He also appears on the original cast recording of Made in Dagenham.

-In May 2017, he joined the cast of the multi-award-winning West End play Harry Potter and the Cursed Child at the Palace Theatre, London where he currently plays the role of Ron Weasley.